 - a large roof lantern above the kitchen or dining table

 Material choice can also have an impact.
-In darker rooms, gloss kitchen units are a good means of bouncing light around the space; light-coloured flooring, such as limestone, travertine or pale wood are beneficial too.
+Gloss kitchen units in light colours or neutrals can help bounce light around the space; while light flooring, such as limestone, travertine or pale wood can be beneficial, too.

 Considered furniture placement